prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 In order to successfully complete this tutorial you will need:

 1. Familiarity with python
-2. Pytorch installed on your machine (preferably with gpu).
-Refer to this ['link'](https://pytorch.org/get-started/locally/) for install instructions
-3. Keras?
+2. Preferably using python version >= 3.6 (one of the dependencies doesn't work properly with <3.6), pip version >= 20, setuptools >=44
 3. Git installed.
 Refer to this ['link'](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installation instructions
-4. A system with at least 8 gigabytes of RAM.
+4. A system with 8 Gigabytes of RAM, preferably with the GPU enabled.

 ### Notes